 - Negative predictive value: probability that the disease is not present when the test is negative.

-Sensitivity, specificity, positive and negative predictive value as well as disease prevalence are expressed as percentages for ease of interpretation.
+Sensitivity, specificity, positive and negative predictive value as well as disease prevalence are expressed as percentages.

 In the Comment input field you can enter a comment or conclusion that will be included on the printed report.